 The Elf on the Shelf

-The Elf on the Shelf How exactly does Santa keep tabs on who's naughty and who's nice?
-Turns out he's got a mole—the elf on the shelf—who comes packaged with a companion book.
+The Elf on the Shelf How exactly does Santa keep tabs on who’s naughty and who’s nice?
+Turns out he’s got a mole—the elf on the shelf—who comes packaged with a companion book.
 The elf mysteriously changes locations overnight, and kids love looking for him as soon as they wake up in the morning.
-Bonus for parents: Since the elf's always watching, you should be able to milk major good behavior out of your kid.
+Bonus for parents: Since the elf’s always watching, you should be able to milk major good behavior out of your kid.
 Is it any wonder this made our list of best Christmas books for kids?

 The Night Before Christmas